Psychological testing: History

-The first large-scale tests may have been examinations that were part of the imperial examination system in China.
-The test, an early form of psychological testing, assessed candidates based on their proficiency in topics such as civil law and fiscal policies.
-Other early tests of intelligence were made for entertainment rather than analysis.
+The first large-scale tests may have been part of the imperial examination system in China.
+The tests, an early form of psychological testing, assessed candidates based on their proficiency in topics such as civil law and fiscal policies.
+Early tests of intelligence were made for entertainment rather than analysis.
 Modern mental testing began in France in the 19th century.
-It contributed to separating mental retardation from mental illness and reducing the neglect, torture, and ridicule heaped on both groups.
+It contributed to identifying individuals with intellectual disabilities for the purpose of humanely providing them with an alternative form of education.